 We do not allow timeouts to be set to longer than 600 seconds on any plan on a permanent basis.
 Our experience has been that sites that require longer timeout durations on a permanent basis will experience significant stability issues during these long-running processes.
 Rather than sacrificing website stability, if you have recurring processes that require longer timeouts the best solution is to work with a developer to adjust the long-running process rather than to keep increasing the timeout duration.

 If you’d like to request a temporary or permanent increase in the PHP timeout settings please open a support ticket.

 HTTP timeouts typically occur after 60 seconds for sites hosted at Kinsta.
 Due to the design of our infrastructure, we are unable to increase the HTTP timeout duration.

 If you experience an HTTP timeout there are two steps you should attempt to resolve the issue:

 - If the process is timing out while the import file is being uploaded switch to a faster internet connection and retry the process.

-- If you have a plan with SSH access (Business 1 and higher) and are using a tool with support for WP-CLI, such as the WordPress Importer plugin, you can run the import directly on the server and bypass the HTTP connection entirely.
+- If you are using a tool with support for WP-CLI, such as the WordPress Importer plugin, you can run the import directly on the server and bypass the HTTP connection entirely.

 Please note that running an import over SSH is a change to the content of your website is not within the scope of what our support team is here to assist you with.
-In order to run an import over SSH, you will need to be on a Business 1 plan or higher.
 In addition, if you are not familiar with SSH you will either need to learn how to use this powerful tool or work with a developer to process the import over SSH.

 Dealing with Website Performance Issues